-Head throbbing and feeling decidedly out of sorts, feeling neither open nor expansive, as I stood aimlessly and waited for the dogs to poop, I heard the sound of honeybees buzzing nearby.
-Being a former bee steward, the sound of apis mellifera humming contentedly is a sort of melody that brings me instant comfort, triggering a harmonic resonance in my body.
+Head throbbing and feeling decidedly out of sorts, feeling neither open nor expansive, as I stood aimlessly and waited for the dogs to poop, I heard the sound of honey bees buzzing nearby.
+As a former bee steward, the sounds of apis melliferahumming contentedly is a sort of melody that brings me instant comfort, triggering a harmonic resonance in my body.
 I looked up and noticed dozens of bees on the pink and golden flowers, all over the tree, delicately making love to the flowers and quietly buzzing with bliss.

 I have often stopped beneath this particular tree, appreciating its shade on hot and humid days, appreciating its ‘energy’, admiring its pastel-hued raiment, and savoring the sweet smell.
 Yet I have never noticed more than a single bee or two on the blossoms.
 This morning they were everywhere, and it was their audible communion that brought me out of my head and back into my body and senses.

-Standing beneath the tree, watching the bees, I opened my heart and reached out with my field to touch the rough trunk, the cool green leaves, the creamy blossoms—feeling each with a quiet, wordless sensing and appreciation.
+Observing the bees, I opened my heart and reached out with my own energetic field to touch the rough trunk, the cool green leaves, the creamy blossoms—feeling each with a quiet, wordless sensing and appreciation.

 The pain in my neck and head seemed to lessen as my focus shifted outwards.

-On my recent retreat to the mainland, where I penned the final chapter for my revised manuscript, I found myself writing about the heart as a primary organ of perception.
-Recent studies on the heart have revealed that it is far more than merely a mechanical pump.
-Greater than sixty percent of the heart is composed of neural cells, identical to those of the brain, and they work in the exact same way.
-In fact, the heart is actually a brain whose function is to interpret specific kinds of information—largely from the senses, primarily interpreted as feeling.
+On a recent retreat to the mainland, where I penned the new final chapter for my revised manuscript (now titled “The Bones and Breath: A Man’s Guide to Eros, the Sacred Masculine and the Wild Soul”), I found myself writing about the heart as a primary organ of perception.
+Recent studies have revealed the heart as far more than merely a mechanical pump; greater than sixty percent of the heart is composed of neural cells, identical to those of the brain, and they work in the exact same way.
+In fact, the heart is actually a brain whose function is to interpret specific kinds of information – largely from the senses, primarily interpreted as feeling.
 A complex and incredibly rapid exchange exists between brain and heart; a two-way arrangement where impulses enter the heart and are transmitted to the brain, which then categorizes and sends this data back to the heart and rest of the body.
 (I won’t get into the technical details here.)

-The heart also produces the strongest electromagnetic field in the body, detectable several feet away, one that can ‘entrain’ all the other body systems, including the brain.
+The heart also produces the strongest electromagnetic field in the body, detectable several feet away, one that can entrainall the other body systems, including the brain.
 (It also affects other fields it comes in contact with, human and non-human.)
-When the brain entrains to the heart and becomes ‘coherent’ with its field and rhythms, a cascade of positive physiological effects floods through the body (including a lowering of blood pressure, increased production of immunoglobulin A, along with a host of beneficial hormones and neurotransmitters).
-These scientific studies of the heart reveal what the artists, poets, lovers, shamans, and healers have always known: the heart is our center of knowing.
+When the brain entrains to the heart and becomes “coherent” with its field and rhythms, a cascade of positive physiological effects floods through the body (including a lowering of blood pressure, increased production of immunoglobulin A, along with a host of beneficial hormones and neurotransmitters).
+These scientific studies reveal what the artists, poets, lovers, shamans, and healers have always known: the heart is our center of knowing.

 In our modern world, most of us have been conditioned to place our seat of identity and consciousness in the brain rather than the heart.
 In our daily lives, we function almost exclusively from a linear, analytical, rational mode, rather than a nonlinear, heart-centered, intuitive one.
 Men, especially.